• 1

 Other requirements

-2. The Council may consider a third party complaint from a person who is not personally aggrieved.
+1. The NZ Media Council may consider a third party complaint from a person who is not personally aggrieved.
 However, it reserves the right to require the complainant to first seek written consent from the individual who is the subject of the article complained of.

-4. Editors are to publish the NZ Media Council's complaints process in each issue of the publication.
-This should be by way of a brief statement at either the foot of a news briefs or on the editorial or letters page, on the contacts page for websites and blogs or on the imprint page for magazines.
+3. Editors are to publish information about the Council's complaints process in each issue of the publication.
+This should be by way of a brief statement at either the foot of a news briefs or on the editorial or letters page, on the contacts page for websites or on the imprint page for magazines.

 Complaints